-In October 1935, William Benjamin, an Adventist Christian and insurance professional, made a landmark presentation to Seventh-day Adventist Church leadership.
-At the height of the Great Depression, who would have thought that a special $25,000 appropriation request would fly?
-Yet Mr. Benjamin had an idea, that the Adventist Church should fund and operate its own insurance company.
+In October 1935, William Benjamin, a Seventh-day Adventist Christian and insurance professional, made a landmark presentation to Seventh-day Adventist Church leadership.
+Mr. Benjamin had an idea, that the Adventist Church should fund and operate its own insurance company.

-Thus it was that on April 23 1936, the International Insurance Company of Takoma Park Maryland was licensed and began insuring church properties.
-Over the years, other insurance and risk management business units would develop, eventually leading to the establishment of Adventist Risk Management, Inc. in 1995.
+On April 23 1936, the International Insurance Company of Takoma Park Maryland was licensed and began insuring church properties.
+Over the years, other insurance and risk management business units would develop, eventually leading to the establishment of Adventist Risk Management®, Inc. in 1995.

-1958 General Conference Insurance Services, Inc. is founded, allowing the Adventist Church to purchase insurance directly from the commercial market.
+- 1958 - General Conference Insurance Services, Inc. (later named Gencon Insurance Service, Inc.) is founded, allowing the Adventist Church to purchase insurance directly from the commercial market.

 - 1969 - Gencon Agency, Inc. formed to provide direct access to personal lines of insurance for denominational employees.

 - 1978 - European regional office established in St. Albans, United Kingdom.

 - 1987 - Gencon Insurance Company of Vermont begins operation and all denominational insurance policies are transferred to this new company.